anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter01.md

   - The **Kuberef** project in Anuket acts as the main integration point for RI2: Its purpose is to provide all necessary glue code and mechanisms for i) integrating and configuring selected upstream Kubernetes deployers and components into a deployable platform, ii) continuously deploy the integrated platform in Anuket labs and iii) run the latest RC2 test suite against the deployed platform.
 The test results are meant to be fed back to RA2 and RC2 to support the refinement of architecture requirements and the selection of test cases for the RC2 test suite.

 - **Anuket Functest**
   - The **Functest** project integrates available test tools and test cases from across the open source ecosystem into a single framework.
-In particular, it allows to run the test cases selected by the RC2 workstream and outputs a test result package for submission to the OVP program.
+In particular, it allows to run the test cases selected by the RC2 workstream and outputs a test result package for submission to the Anuket Assured program.

-- **Compliance and Verification Committee & Cloud Native OVP aka OVP 2.0**
+- **Compliance and Verification Committee & Anuket Assured program**
-  - The Compliance and Verification Committee governs the Cloud Native OVP program which owns the definition of the end-to-end framework (tooling, process, tests, review, badging) used to verify conformance of a cloud native infrastructure implementation with the RA2 specifications.
+  - The Compliance and Verification Committee governs the Anuket Assured program which owns the definition of the end-to-end framework (tooling, process, tests, review, badging) used to verify conformance of a cloud native infrastructure implementation with the RA2 specifications.

 - **CNCF - CNF Conformance, Kubernetes, etc.**
   - CNCF hosts a wide variety of projects providing software components for RI2, such as Kuberntes itself, deployment tooling (e.g. kubeadm and kubespray) as well as test suites (e.g., Kubernetes conformance).